ElfSundae/laravel-bearychat/README.md

 bearychat()->sendTo('@elf', 'Hi!');
 ```

 You may access various clients via the `client` method of the `BearyChat` facade, or pass a client name to the `bearychat()` function.
 The name should correspond to one of the clients listed in your BearyChat configuration file.
-By default, a client named `"default"` will be used.

 ```php
 BearyChat::client('dev')->send('foo');